tonymm81/table_project/README.md

 ver 106:
 table adjusment is now working with ultrasonic sensor. limit Interrupt has not working yet.
 I have to figure out what is the best way to do this.

+ver 107:
+added scrollbar on search wlan devices. there is also buttons what is created by number of wlan devices.

+bug:
+scrollbar wont work on down side. upside yes